jupyterlab/extension-examples/README.md

     }
 ```

+The final extension writes a little `changed` text to the browser console when
+a big red button is clicked.
+It is not very spectacular but the signaling is
-The final extension is looks like this:
+conceptualy important for building extensions.
+It looks like this:

 ![Button with Signal](images/button_with_signal.png)